 The expanded Bisoni group of claims is located within the same formation and lithologic units as the Gibellini group of claims.
-The general geology in this area considered to be similar to the Gibellini group of claims.
+The general geology in this area considered to be an extension of the geology found within the Gibellini group of claims.